guihen01/DockerLibr/Doc/DockerPullCount.md

+# Method DockerPullCount

-# Method that returns the number of pulls, made on your Docker repository or on a given Docker repository
+.
+Method that returns the number of pulls, made on your Docker repository or on a given Docker repository

 . repository of  the method : https://github.com/guihen01/Docker.PullCount